mtlynch/mtlynch.io/_pages/hiring-content-writers/3-screening-writers.md

 Sites like Upwork publish reviews for freelancers.
 In my experience, reviews have been the least meaningful indicators of quality.
 Some of my worst hires had dozens of perfect five-star reviews.

 Negative reviews are a stronger signal.
 It's not a big deal if the candidate has a couple blemishes on an otherwise solid track record.
 Many clients are just jerks and have unreasonable expectations of freelancers.
-But if you see repeated patterns in their bad reviews, pay attention.
+But if you see consistent patterns in their bad reviews, pay attention.

 {% include image.html file="upwork-reviews.jpg" alt="Screenshot of Morgan Province's Upwork profile" max_width="705px" class="img-border" img_link=true fig_caption="Example reviews on Upwork" %}

 ### Publication credits

-Sometimes, a writer has fancy credits to their name, such as previous publications on well-known websites like [Forbes](https://www.forbes.com) or [The Huffington Post](https://www.huffpost.com).
+Sometimes, a writer has fancy credits to their name, such as publications on well-known websites like [Forbes](https://www.forbes.com) or [The Huffington Post](https://www.huffpost.com).

 In my experience, prestigious writing credits were not a meaningful signal.
 It never hurts to see that another publisher liked their work, but I've seen several writers with impressive credits but no ability to write.